 To keep your temporaries in place, avoid eating sticky foods and candies, hard foods or ice, or chewing gum.
 It is important to brush normally, but floss carefully and don’t pull up on the floss which may dislodge the temporary.
 Instead, pull the floss out from the side of the temporary crown.
 A floss threader will be required for bridges.

 It is normal to experience some temperature and pressure sensitivity after each appointment.
 The sensitivity should subside a few weeks after the placement of the final restoration.
 Mild pain medications may be used if needed.
 In rare cases, the nerve of restored teeth can become irreversibly affected by the extent of the work performed.
-Should you experience lingering, persistent discomfort, or pain that wakes you up at night, please contact our office so that we may properly assess and treat this problem.
+Should you experience lingering, persistent discomfort, or pain that wakes you up at night, please contact our dental office so that we may properly assess and treat this problem.

-If your bite feels uneven, if you have persistent pain, or if you have any other concerns, please contact the office.
+If your bite feels uneven, if you have persistent pain, or if you have any other concerns, please contact the dental office.

 When an anesthetic has been used, your lips and tongue may be numb for several hours after the appointment.
 Avoid any chewing and hot beverages until the numbness has completely worn off.
 It is very easy to bite or burn your tongue or lip while you are numb.